 2. Carefully select an appropriate Architectural Practice – RIBA Chartered Practice List or relevant search engines.
 Always check their website.

 3. Read up on how best to appoint the architect – RIBA appointments will help

 4. Produce a good brief before approaching your architects, add site photos and site location plans if you can and be clear in what you are trying to achieve.

 Whatever you do, don’t confuse cost with value.
-They are not the same. if you appoint a sole practitioner to design and deliver a tower block, he may have no experience in this type of development but his fees maybe the same as a multi national practice who produce these buildings several times a year.
+They are not the same. if you appoint a sole practitioner to design and deliver a tower block, he may have no experience in this type of development but his fees may be the same as a multinational practice that produces these buildings several times a year.
 After all, they should both be allowing for the same amount of work.
 And ask yourselves; who is going to provide the better service, who will be the better value?